Loving Our Families Virtual Event

 September 12th - 19th, 2020

 Thank you to all who contributed to this awesome event!
 We raised over $6,500 to support local families and transform their houses into homes.
 Many blessings to all who donated!
-See below the beautiful families we will be serving this fall and winter:)
+See below the beautiful families we will be serving.

 The Riak Family